ldionne/mpl11/README.md

 Since `Vector` is really some kind of `List`, it is only reasonable to expect that we can invoke `head` on a `Vector` just like we do on a `List`.
 But how would we go about implementing `head` for `Vector`?
-The only way we have right now is to use partial specialization of `head_impl` on `Vector`'s constructor.
+Assuming we can't modify the implementation of `Vector`, the only way we have right now is to use partial specialization of `head_impl` on `Vector`'s constructor.
 Unfortunately, that constructor is `vector<...>::type`, not `vector<...>`.
 Since we can't partially specialize on a dependent type, we're out of luck.
 To bypass this limitation, we will refine `head` so it uses the datatype of its argument.

 ```cpp
 template <typename Datatype>